imagej/imagej.github.io/_pages/TrakEM2_tutorials.md

 ## Video tutorial on the basic recipe for TrakEM2

-{% capture title%}
- TrakEM2 basic tutorial
-{% endcapture %}
-{% include thumbnail-link src="/images/pages/Screenshot-TrakEM2 basics tutorial.png" title=title link='TrakEM2 basic tutorial '%}
+{% include thumbnail-link src="/images/pages/Screenshot-TrakEM2 basics tutorial.png" title='TrakEM2 basic tutorial' link='TrakEM2 basic tutorial '%}

 This is the [basic tutorial for TrakEM2](TrakEM2_basics_tutorial "wikilink"). **If you are new to TrakEM2, please start by watching [this tutorial](TrakEM2_basics_tutorial "wikilink")**.
 It includes: